Great Lakes Seaway Trail: Chautauqua and Erie Counties

 At the New York border, PA 5 becomes New York State Route 5 (NY 5), and the Seaway Trail continues along it to the Erie County border.
 Route 5 and the Seaway Trail cross Cattaraugus Creek together at the county line, but the trail quickly turns off to the west and then back north again along Old Lake Shore Road, to more closely follow the shore of Lake Erie.
 The Seaway Trail rejoins Route 5 in Hamburg, and they continue north into the city of Buffalo, the largest city on the Seaway Trail.

 In Buffalo, the Seaway Trail leaves Route 5 for good as it heads north through downtown.
 It soon picks up NY 266 and follows it to the tip of Lake Erie.
 Now paralleling the Niagara River, going north, the trail follows Route 266 through the town of Tonawanda and into the city of Tonawanda, a Buffalo suburb.
 Just before crossing Tonawanda Creek, which forms the county line, Route 266 ends and the Seaway Trail picks up NY 265 to cross the creek and the border.

 Points of interest along the Chautauqua County piece of the trail include the Barcelona Lighthouse in Westfield, Lake Erie State Park, and the city of Dunkirk.
 Nearby is the Chautauqua Institution, the Midway Park amusement park, and the city of Jamestown.
-In Erie County, aside from the many attractions in the city of Buffalo, nearby destinations include Ralph Wilson Stadium in Orchard Park and a series of three museums in East Aurora.
+In Erie County, aside from the many attractions in the city of Buffalo, nearby destinations include Highmark Stadium in Orchard Park and a series of three museums in East Aurora.
 Hamburg features a visitors center and overlook, the Lake Erie Seaway Trail Center, on the Lake Erie shoreline.
 The Erie Canal starts at Tonawanda Creek just east of the Route 265 crossing.